shantoroy/shantoroy.github.io/_posts/2020-09-27-git-ignore-cached-files-hidden-files-directories.md

 	```

 ## Pro Tips
-To avoid adding a particu `.DS_Store` files in every subfolder for all repositories in the computer, do the following:
+To avoid adding a particular named file or directory, for example., to ignore`.DS_Store` files in every subfolder for all repositories in the computer, do the following:
 	```
 	$ echo .DS_Store >> ~/.gitignore_global
 	$ git config --global core.excludesfile ~/.gitignore_global
 	```

 Now, if you do `git add --all`, it will not automatically include these particular directories created again while working in the local machine.

 ## References